slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 > 'Whence', we may ask, 'this abrupt seizure by an image to which there
 > is no counterpart in the chicken's world? ($\ldots$)'.

-This is indeed the mysterious fact unraveled by affective neuroscience.
+This is one of the mysteries unraveled by affective neuroscience.
 For all practical purposes, it is correct to say an *ancestral memory* exists in the chick; one embedded in deep and ancient subcortical systems that mediate affective experience.
-Campbell presented his example to show, in practical terms, the meaning of *archetype* in Jungian psychology.
-I think it is correct to say the existence of archetypes, as was Jung's intuition, counts today with a substantial amount of evidence.
+Campbell's example shows, in practical terms, what is to be understood by *archetype*.
+I think it is correct to say the existence of archetypes has passed from an educated conjecture to a soundly evidenced claim.
 Somewhere in his complete works—I remember not where—Jung states that we are, so to speak, *thousands of years old*.
-This is sensibly true.
-To speak of the value-encoding circuitry which lays well beyond cognitive control, in the deepest regions of our brain, as a *personality*, as Jung did, is merely a verbal matter.

-Jung did not only postulate the existence of psychological archetypes; he also accounted for some of them.
-In this, I believe, he failed to succeed.
-The *shadow* archetype, for instance, corresponded to the inferior, unconscious aspects of the human psyche.
-It is quite difficult to link the neuroscience of emotions to such broad concept.
-The only Jungian archetype susceptible of neurobiological study is, as accounted before, the *self*.
-Such archetype, if it exists, has so broad implications that a separate writing would be required in order to examine it.
-But even this must still be taken with tremendous care.
-Neuroscience has, as far as I understand, provided evidence in favor of the existence of psychological archetypes; but this evidence on its turn reveals that the phenomenology of archetypes is quite distinct to what analytic psychologists imagined.
-It seems archetypes are far more complex, as well as far more concrete and mundane, than originally thought.
+It turns out this is sensibly true.

+I initially formulated the object of this writing, although tentatively, as a "representative instinct" in mankind.
+The findings we have discussed miss in supporting such formulation in two opposite senses.
+Firstly, they uncover a field of affective experience that, ranging at least across all mammalian species, greatly surpasses mankind itself.
+In this sense, they go too far.
+Conversely, they disregard the highly complex and still impenetrable interplay of cortical activity with the deep regions of the brain that mediate affective experience.
+In this sense, they don't go far enough.
+If one wishes to speak of this inherited, value-encoding circuitry as a representative instinct, fair enough—this means one must accept that a certain representation mediates the chick's response to the hawk's figure.
+However, it seems to me this pushes too far the use of the term *representation*.
+This term implies a certain degree of awareness; but affective experience requires no awareness at all.
+This is, in fact, one of the most extraordinary findings of affective neuroscience, one that receives too little attention it seems to me: That *affect* can exist without *awareness*.
+Jung said, in *Archetypes of the collective unconscious*, that awareness of thought surely was posterior to thought itself.
+This conjecture is today an established scientific assertion.
+In conclusion, I think it is to soon to speak of archetypal *representations*.
+Whatever is to be meant by *archetype* is simultaneously more complex and more mundane than originally imagined by analytic psychology.

+In what comes to Jung, an extension of what was said before is the conclusion that he was as right as he was wrong.
+Although some interplay must exist between the archaic affects that mediate our experience of the world and our cognitive and representational faculties, I do not think Jung's archetypes (*shadow*, *anima/animus*, etc.) are consistent with what we have learned.
+The only exception to this is, perhaps, what he termed the *self* archetype.
+At the same time, he was right in asserting that human (it turns out mammalian) experience cannot be considered without regard to its evolutionary history, and furthermore in advancing the idea that certain "primordial images", archaic and imbued with affect, had not only to exist but to play a prominent role in shaping human experience.

 Pseudo-Dionysius the Areopagite, I repeat, suggested a celestial echo (*apekhémata*) exists in every sensible thing; and that by virtue of such imprint they